sheepyrad/biof3003-assignment-1/README.md

 ## Technologies Used

-- Next.js 14 with App Router
+- Next.js 15 with App Router
 - TypeScript
 - TensorFlowjs for signal quality prediction
 - MongoDB for data storage
 - Tailwind CSS for styling

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License